groupdocs-total/GroupDocs.Total-Products/english/total/net/add-barcode-signatures-to-odp-viewer.md

     title_right: "System Requirements"
     content_right: |
-        The below code example requires you to install GroupDocs.Viewer for .NET and GroupDocs.Watermark for .NET libraries.
+        The below code example requires you to install [GroupDocs.Viewer for .NET](https://products.groupdocs.com/viewer/net/) and [GroupDocs.Signature for .NET](https://products.groupdocs.com/signature/net/) libraries.
 Also, make sure that you have the following prerequisites ready on your system before executing the code below:

         *   Operating Systems: Microsoft Windows, Linux, MacOS
         *   Development Environments: Microsoft Visual Studio, Xamarin, MonoDevelop